| |

 the Blessed Sacrament in 1991, at which time it was placed

-upon a mobile platform, so that it can be moved anywhere
+upon a mobile platform, so that it could be moved anywhere

 downstairs to accompany singers or instrumentalists.